 Phillips 66 (PSX) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Phillips 66 as it approaches its next earnings report date.
-This is expected to be April 29, 2022.
-The company is expected to report EPS of $1.80, up 255.17% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $28.82 billion, up 31.46% from the year-ago period.
+Phillips 66 will be looking to display strength as it nears its next earnings release, which is expected to be April 29, 2022.
+In that report, analysts expect Phillips 66 to post earnings of $1.80 per share.
+This would mark year-over-year growth of 255.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28.82 billion, up 31.46% from the year-ago period.

 PSX's full-year Zacks Consensus Estimates are calling for earnings of $7.83 per share and revenue of $120.24 billion.
 These results would represent year-over-year changes of +37.37% and +4.69%, respectively.

-Investors might also notice recent changes to analyst estimates for Phillips 66.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Phillips 66.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.32% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.32% higher within the past month.
 Phillips 66 is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Phillips 66 is holding a Forward P/E ratio of 10.51.
-Its industry sports an average Forward P/E of 17.31, so we one might conclude that Phillips 66 is trading at a discount comparatively.
+Investors should also note Phillips 66's current valuation metrics, including its Forward P/E ratio of 10.98.
+This valuation marks a discount compared to its industry's average Forward P/E of 17.61.

 Click to get this free report